USU 1320: History and Civilization

 In spite of all its inaccuracy, then, "falling" is a far more palatable way for many people today to look at ancient Rome.
 In so complex and consequential a situation as the woes suffered by Rome in the fifth century where so little is clear and so many players cross the stage, simplicity comes at a premium.
 "Fall" has the great advantage over "evolve" of providing a straightforward and palpable vision of Rome's purported demise, a salient, pointed metaphor that makes history come alive.
 That is, to give Rome a "fall," a sudden death of sorts, makes it seem all the more human, more closely related to things people today know and see.
 People fall and die; Rome fell and died.
 It's so simple, so accessible some part of it has to be right.

 But it's not.
 Such personification is fundamentally flawed, as invalid as it is simplistic.
 Though made up of living organisms, societies are not people and do not live or die as humans do.
 Many historians, including the Roman annalist Livy, have had trouble stifling their laughter at the purported "birth of Rome" featuring Romulus and Remus, clearly fictional personifications of the fetal state.
 Why, then, is Rome's "fall" and the dethroning of Romulus Augustulus, the birth-tale's teen namesake, treated more seriously when it has all the earmarks of invented history, too?
-Both these Romuli, indeed all of history's "little Romes," smack of myth-making concocted for the convenience of those with little room in their lives for anything more than the superficial study of the past, the messy, complicated, actual what-really-happened.
+Both these Romuli, indeed all of Rome's "little Romes," smack of myth-making concocted for the convenience of those with little room in their lives for anything more than a superficial study of the actual, messy, complicated what-really-happened.

 In that light, the "fall of Rome" becomes a sort of game based on humanity's strong but irrational need to personify past ages in order to make them more understandable.
 Indeed, the general urge to create periods of history stems from the same weakness.
 Seeking closure for Rome or any past society is a student-and-professor game convenient for quiz-taking, chart-making, sermonizing and remarkably little else.

-If any metaphor drawn from real life encompasses "Rome" and helps us to understand why it "fell," perhaps it's best described as not a nation, not a people, nor a government, nor even a city, but an advertising campaign.
-Seen from the Nike-swoop perspective, "Get Out There And Sacrifice Yourself For Rome!" is the most successful notion ever perpetrated in Western Civilization.
-Of all the impossibilities facing Roman historians, one of the greatest has to be trying to count the number of—to paraphrase the American general George Patton—"poor bastards" who went out there and died for Rome.
+If any metaphor drawn from real life encompasses "Rome" and helps us to understand why it "fell," perhaps it's best to describe it not as a nation, not as a people, nor a government, nor even a city, but an advertising campaign.
+Seen from the Nike-swoop perspective, "Get Out There And Sacrifice Yourself For Rome!" is the single most successful notion ever perpetrated in Western Civilization.
+Of all the impossibilities facing Roman historians, one of the greatest has to be trying to count the number of—to borrow a phrase from the American general George Patton—"poor bastards" who went out there and died for Rome.
 As witness to its marketing power, Rome's transcendent symbols—the eagle, the laurel wreath, the fasces, the triumphal arch—still imbue and predominate Western culture.
-In other words, we still live in the afterglow of the Roman state's central message, "Rome is what matters, so go out there and kill or die for it!"
+In other words, we still live in the afterglow of the Roman state's central message, "Rome is what matters, so go out there and kill for it!
+Or die trying."

-Later history provides plenty of witnesses to this, if nothing else in the number of people who have invoked Rome's legacy to advance their causes: Justinian and the Gothic Wars, Charlemagne and Holy Roman Empire, Russia's czars and Germany's Kaisars—both are titles derived from the name Caesar—and, most horrifically, Hitler and the Third Reich.
-Indeed, to Hitler his Reich was "Third," because the first was Rome.
-That is, he tried to pass off his regime as some reincarnation of "Rome" in the modern world.
+Later history provides plenty of witnesses to this, if nothing else in the number of people who have invoked Rome's legacy to advance their own causes: Justinian and the Gothic Wars, Charlemagne and the Holy Roman Empire, Russia's czars and Germany's Kaisers—both are titles derived from the name Caesar—and, most horrifically, Hitler and the Third Reich, the First Reich being Rome.
+That is, Hitler tried to pass off his regime as some reincarnation of "Rome" in the modern world.
 Fortunately for all, his empire came nowhere near lasting a thousand years, but the allure of Rome eternal, unified, invincible, has over and over proven irresistible, at least as the yardstick by which megalomaniacs measure themselves.

-The simple reality of Rome in late antiquity is that something big and centralized in the West—and only in the West—broke up into several smaller units resembling in many ways the larger whole it had once been, but the image of Rome and the imagery driving it lived on.
-Indeed, the majority of modern Western languages, laws, religions, customs and culture are in some way fundamentally Roman, making us by all fair standards modern Romans.
-And, until all traces of Roman civilization are extinguished and forgotten, Rome cannot be said to have died—or fallen.
+The simple reality of Rome in late antiquity is that something big and centralized in the West—and only in the West—broke up into several smaller units, each resembling in many ways the larger whole to which they had once belonged, but the image of Rome and the imagery driving it lived on.
+Indeed, the majority of modern Western languages, laws, religions, customs and culture are in some way fundamentally Roman, making all of us by all fair standards modern Romans.
+And, until the last traces of Roman civilization are erased and forgotten, Rome cannot be said to have died—or fallen.